Firefighting apparatus: Audible and visual warnings

 Passive visual warnings involve the use of high contrast patterns to increase the visibility of the vehicle.
 These types of warnings are often seen on older vehicles and those in developing countries.
 More modern designs make use of retroreflectors to reflect light from other vehicles.
 Vehicles will also often have these reflectors arranged in a chevron pattern along with the words fire or rescue.
 European countries commonly use a pattern known as Battenburg markings.

 In addition to the passive warnings, there are active visual warnings which are usually in the form of flashing colored lights (also known as "beacons" or "lightbars").
 These flash to attract the attention of other road users as the fire appliance approaches, or to provide warning to motorists approaching a stopped appliance in a dangerous position on the road.
-Additionally the lights are accompanied by loud sirens.
+Additionally the lights use sirens. sound as an accompaniment.

 Most appliances are also fitted with audible warnings, sometimes known as sirens, which can alert people to the presence of an emergency vehicle before they can be seen.
 The first audible warnings were mechanical bells, mounted on the front or roof of the truck.
 Most vehicles are now fitted with electronic sirens, which can produce a range of different sounds.
 Fire service driving training often includes the use of different sounds depending on traffic conditions and maneuver being performed.
-For instance, on a clear road, approaching a junction, the "wail" setting may be used, which gives a long up and down variation, with an unbroken tone, whereas, in heavy slow traffic, a "yelp" setting may be preferred, which is like a wail, but faster.
+For instance, on a clear road, approaching a junction, the "wail" setting may be used, which gives a long up and down variation, with an unbroken tone, whereas, in heavy slow road traffic, a "yelp" setting may be preferred, which is like a wail, but faster.